qawolf/qawolf/docs/docs/configure_qa_wolf.md

 ### rootDir

-The diretory where tests and scripts will be created.
+The diretory where tests will be created.
 For example, a test with the name `myTestName` will be saved in a file called `${rootDir}/myTestName.test.js`.

 **Default:** `'.qawolf'`